chromylcl/javascript-self-notes/JS-BTS.md

+# How JavaScript works Behind the Scenes ?
 1. High level:
 Its a high level programming language as it does not require to manage resource manually for the developer as in case of C.
 2. Garbage-collected: